Google gives away the Nik collection for free. Certainly a fine deal for photographers, but there are consequences you should be aware of.

 At first sight, this seems to be good news for us photographers, right?
 A very capable suite of plugins available for free, there is not a lot to complain about, right?

 But then, you might have followed Googles approach of acquiring companies and products for purely strategic reasons.
 Nik was one of them.
-The real reason they were acquiring Nik was Snapseed.
+The real reason they acquired Nik was Snapseed.
 Snapseed is a solution to process and enhance your pictures on a mobile phone.
 And while Snapseed was developed further and further, the Nik collection did not see any major development.
 Just bug fixes and the addition of Analog Efex (which was probably already in the pipeline when Google acquired Nik).

-If you have doubts, look what they did to some of their key products like Reader or Picasa.
-Both were products that had significantly more users than the Nik collection.
 Google knows that the future of photography are smartphones, and they will continue to focus on that area.
 So, at some point in the future, the Nik collection will stop working because of an incompatibility with Lightroom, Photoshop or your new operating system.
 And this will be the end of the story, because Google will no longer provide any support.

 The Impact of this move